Virgula0/nmap-harvester/README.md

 > [!WARNING]
 > The entire software is designed for running on a Linux environment and although the only changes needed for running on another operating system are interface names, some checks may fail due to different environments.
 > For example: `detector.py` (https://github.com/Virgula0/nmap-harvester/blob/main/detector.py#L60) contains a check to run with `root` privileges and this check should be commented if the environment is different from Unix.
 > This disclaimer has been inserted because I noticed the usage of other operating systems during the course lectures.
-Running the `detector.py` on a virtual environment should work because not everything is set to run on the `localhost` interface, but even here, the creation of the dataset phases may not work because of interfaces used by pyshark on a virtual machine.
+Running the `detector.py` on a virtual environment should work because everything is set to run on the `localhost` interface, but even here, the creation of the dataset phases may not work because of interfaces used by pyshark on a virtual machine.
 A solution can be to create another container and let the 2 isolated container to communicate between them, but this is up to the readers to investigate better eventually.

 ---